DeathArrow01/generator-aspnetpostgresql/.github/CONTRIBUTING.md

 ## The content of this file

-The content of this file is loosely based on [aspnet/Home/CONTRIBUTING.md](https://github.com/aspnet/Home/blob/dev/CONTRIBUTING.md) file and the `generator-aspnet` [own wiki contributing guidelines](https://github.com/OmniSharp/generator-aspnet/wiki/How-to-Contribute)
+The content of this file is loosely based on [aspnet/Home/CONTRIBUTING.md](https://github.com/aspnet/Home/blob/dev/CONTRIBUTING.md) file